romain-grecourt/helidon-docs/src/se/cors.md

 `GET` endpoints, by default the integrated CORS support in all three services permits any origin to share their resources using `GET`, `HEAD`, and `OPTIONS` HTTP requests.
-You can customize the CORS set-up for these built-in services independently from each other using either the Helidon API, configuration, or both.
+You can customize the CORS set-up for these built-in services independently of each other using either the Helidon API, configuration, or both.
 You can use this override feature to control the CORS behavior of the built-in services even if you do not add CORS behavior to your own endpoints.